paypal/nemo-core/README.md

 ## Nemo Configuration

-Nemo will look for an environment variable named `nemoData`. `nemoData` should be in stringified JSON format.
+Nemo will look for a JSON object in the constructor config argument.
+As a fallback, it will look for an environment variable named `nemoData`. `nemoData` should be in stringified JSON format.
 Depending on the values therein, Nemo will start a variety of webdrivers and test on a variety of targets.

 In addition to the Nemo setup using the name/value pairs, the NVPs are also passed along to the nemo object returned after setup,